 In July 1958 Ediswan announced the XB104, a general-purpose AF type.
 It has a maximum collector-emitter voltage of 16 volts, a maximum power dissipation of 60 milliwatts, and a gain range of 18-47.
 It appears to be a lower-specification version of the XB102.
 The image shows the Ediswan box in which the transistors were supplied.

-By the end of 1958 Ediswan were offering an 'alternative range' which comprised functional equivalents of all the seven above tranisistors but in a different package, a metal 'cigar tube' shape enclosed in a plastic insulating sleeve.
+By the end of 1958 Ediswan were offering an 'alternative range' which comprised functional equivalents of all the seven above tranisistors but in a different outline, a metal 'cigar tube' shape enclosed in a plastic insulating sleeve.
 Their type numbers differed from the originals in using the number '11n' rather than '10n'.
 My image shows the ones that I possess: the XA111, XA112, XB112 and XB113.

 I am missing the XB114, XC111, and XS111.
 If you have any of these, please

 What I do have is the device on the left, marked XC101A, which appears to be an XC101 in the alternative construction.
 It is not included in any of my data books.
 Perhaps Ediswan decided not to use the part number XC111, and maybe also not XS111.
 If you have any information about the XC101A, or examples of the missing types, please

 Incidentally, the Siemens Ediswan Swan Journal number 3 volume 1, dated 'Autumn 1959', shows on the cover a number of what are apparently prototype transistors in the alternative construction with plastic sleeves in a complete rainbow of colours.
 I have only ever found examples in yellow or pink, with the one exception shown on the right: a purple XB113.